Artificial Grass Tennis Court: Benefits, Types, Costs, Installation & Maintenance

 Installing an artificial grass tennis court involves multiple stages to ensure a durable and high-performance surface.
 Key steps include:

-- Base Preparation: Excavating the site, laying a compacted base (crushed stone, gravel, or asphalt), followed by a smooth sub-base (often concrete) for stability and proper drainage.
+• Base Preparation: Begin by clearing the area of grass, rocks, and debris.
+Excavating the site, laying a compacted base (crushed stone, gravel, or asphalt), followed by a smooth sub-base (often concrete) for stability and proper drainage.
 Drainage systems, such as perforated pipes, are integrated for rainwater management.

 The full installation procedure usually spans 1 – 2 weeks and necessitates professional skills to align with the International Tennis Federation (ITF) standards.